Back to all posts

 Removing the card requirement was easy.
 What came next was harder.

 First-configuration rate went from 34% to 61% in six months.
-That 27-point improvement in activation did more for our growth than any other change we've made.
+That 27-point improvement in activation did more for our growth than any other change we've made — and it's the same finding that showed up independently in what we learned from our first 100 customers, where every fast-succeeding customer had connected AIVA to live systems rather than a FAQ document.

-The lesson: credit card requirements are a solution to a problem (intent filtering) that isn't the problem most products actually have.
+Credit card requirements are a solution to a problem — intent filtering — that most products don't actually have.
 The problem is activation.
 Optimise activation, not intent signals.

 Share